zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  When we encountered an _Error_ ,then 1 function created a logger file with specified message.
+  Attempt to get a log message for a language a user may have specified, has failed with _Error_.

   **Action:**

-  Go through the logger file for detail _Error_ to debug.
+  Go through the Error for details on what to debug.